 Our choral scholar program provides Cincinnati area high school students an opportunity to join the Cathedral Choir as apprentices.
 Successful applicants will receive intensive training in the art of fine choral singing so that they may begin the process of learning to perform at a professional level.
 They learn a wide range of repertoire, such as works by Tallis, Brahms and Howells, as well as spirituals and music of other cultures.
-For their efforts, they are compensated with a monthly stipend throughout the academic year.
+For their efforts, they are compensated with a monthly scholarship throughout the academic year.

 Choral scholars participate in all the duties of the cathedral choir.
 This includes Thursday evening rehearsals, the Sunday morning Eucharist, monthly Choral Evensong, observances of holy days such as Christmas Eve, Ash Wednesday and Holy Week, as well as other liturgies or concerts as assigned by the cathedral.